We work for you

-We have continuously served West Michigan since 1991 providing consultation and support to patients and their doctors.
+We serve West Michigan providing consultation and support to patients and their doctors.
 WMR was the first dedicated rheumatology consultative service for Butterworth and St. Mary’s Hospitals.
 We continue to provide inpatient consultations at St Mary’s Mercy Health.

-Success has lead to growth and we have been incredibly fortunate to attract three other talented, like minded rheumatologists.
+Success has lead to growth and we have been incredibly fortunate to attract three other talented rheumatologists.
 In addition, we have developed a dedicated team of nurses, administrators and other professionals that support our mission.
 As an independent medical group, we work with but are distinct from regional health systems.
 This means we only work for you.

 We want our work to make a difference in your life.
-We have networked and participate with national colleagues to develop new therapies for scleroderma, raynaud’s, lupus, myositis, rheumatoid and psoriatic arthritis.
-It is amazing how we can now, in many cases, prevent joint damage, slow disease progression and sometime induce remission.
+We have networked and participate with national colleagues to develop new therapies for scleroderma, raynaud’s, rheumatoid and psoriatic arthritis, lupus, and myositis.
+It is amazing how we can now, in many cases, prevent joint damage, slow disease progression and sometimes induce remission.
 With WMR you can be confident you will receive care inspired by the most advanced research and practice.

 Meet the Team